 This research was expanded into cross-disciplinary areas, and kept Karen busy exploring the power of the mind to heal.
 Around this time, Karen also started taking courses in clinical hypnosis, and began practicing hypnosis with her children, family, friends, and just about anyone who would volunteer.
 Eventually, she gained the confidence to share this healing art with private-practice clients.
 The results were so miraculous, that by 2007, Karen decided to open up a clinic to teach people about the power of hypnosis, mindfulness and integrative psychotherapy.

 For over 10 years, she ran the Daybreak Clinic – a centre for holistic psychotherapy and mental health services.
 During this time, she developed the Clinical Counselling Hypnotherapy (C.Hyp™) Practitioner training program which has grown into an international network of hundreds of like-minded therapists who are dedicated to mind-body-spirit interventions in psychotherapy.
-Karen is the current President of the Canadian Society of Clinical Hypnosis (Ontario Division) and enjoys travelling around the world to teach mental health professionals about clinical hypnosis and integrative psychotherapy.
+Karen is Past President of the Canadian Society of Clinical Hypnosis (Ontario Division) and enjoys travelling around the world to teach mental health professionals about clinical hypnosis and integrative psychotherapy.

 As the founder and President of Daybreak Therapy and Training, Karen is so happy to be part of a thriving and growing community of counselling professionals offering excellence in mind-body therapies.
 In her full-time private practice, Karen specializes in anxiety issues including: panic, fears, phobias, OCD and Generalized Anxiety Disorder.
 She is also the author of Breaking the Worry Trance, an online educational program teaching mindfulness-based approaches to healing anxiety.
 Along with her Daybreak colleagues, she is committed to the integration of evidence-based psychotherapy and conventional counselling with the ages-old wisdom of ancient psycho-spiritual healing traditions.